 Living in San Antonio, the stars in the night sky are usually quite visible, but there are times when you wonder where you can see them even better.

-The places I am introducing now are 'great spots for stargazing'.
+The places I'm introducing now are 'great spots for stargazing.'

-Fortunately, there are quite a few treasure-like locations near San Antonio that have dark skies suitable for viewing the Milky Way.
+Fortunately, there are quite a few treasure-like locations near San Antonio that have dark skies where you can see the Milky Way.

-Below are recommended places where you can enjoy clear skies with minimal light pollution:
+Below are recommended spots where you can enjoy clear skies with minimal light pollution:

 Government Canyon State Natural Area